ISCPIF/python-gargantext/docs/architecture.md

 [//]: # (Are there any plans to add user wide or project wide parameters or metrics?
 For example TFIDF nodes related to a normal user -- ie. not Gargantua?)

-Yes we can in the futur (but we have others priorities before.
+Yes we can in the future (but we have others priorities before.

 [//]: # (What is the purpose of the 3 child nodes of Node[TFIDF-Global]?
 Are they TFIDF metrics related to databases 1, 2 and 3?
 If so, shouldn't they be children of related CORPUS nodes?)